 Flooding along the Yellow River was worse than it was along the Yangzi River to the south.
 Along the Yangzi River, through the Hubei Basin and on the coastal plain to Hangzhou Bay, farming had also developed, but people along the Yellow River had to work harder at flood control and irrigation, and perhaps this stimulated a greater effort at organization.
 This greater organized effort along the Yellow River may have made it larger and more dense in population than what developed along the Yangzi.

 Around 1384 BCE the Shang moved their capital to Yin.
 As a regular pastime the Shang emperors and nobles hunted in organized game drives.
 Emperors and aristocrats had splendid homes with walls of pounded earth or earthen bricks while common people continued to live in their pit homes of earlier times.
 As elsewhere a connection had arisen between political authority and religious authority.
-A Shang emperor was chief priest, and he had an administrative bureaucracy, with councilors, lesser priests and diviners.
+A Shang emperor was chief priest.
+The emperor had an administrative bureaucracy with councilors, lesser priests and diviners.
 As with other warring civilizations, slaves were taken, the slaves laboring at growing crops.
 And women in Shang civilization were subservient to men, with aristocratic women enjoying a greater freedom and equality than common women.

-During the Shang dynasty, the civilization along the Yellow River had canals for irrigating crops.
+During the Shang dynasty civilization along the Yellow River had canals for irrigating crops.
 Communities had drains that ran water out of town.
 They made beer from millet.
 They extended their trading and used money in the form of cowry shells.
 Shang merchants traded in salt, iron, copper, tin, lead and antimony, some of which had to be imported from far away.
-As early as the 1300 BCE a bronze casting industry had developed.
-This was later than the rise of bronze casting in Europe and West Asia, but it was the most advanced in the world.
+As early as the 1300s BCE a bronze casting industry had developed.
+This was later than the rise of bronze casting in Europe and West Asia, but it became the most advanced in the world.

 To the east, north and south of Shang civilization were those the Shang saw as barbarians, including the farming people along the Yangzi River.
-Shang emperors sent out armies to repulse invaders, and the Shang emperors went beyond their domains to plunder and to capture foreign peoples needed for sacrifice to their gods.
+With their armies Shang emperors repulsed invaders, and the Shang emperors went beyond their domains to plunder and to capture foreign peoples needed for sacrifice to their gods.
 Uncovered tombs of emperors from the Shang period indicate that they could put into the field as many as three to five thousand soldiers.
 Found buried with the emperors were their personal ornaments and spears with bronze blades and the remains of what had been bows and arrows.
 Buried with the emperors were also horses and chariots for transporting soldiers to battle.
 And with the emperors in death were their charioteers, dogs, servants and people in groups of ten – people who had been ceremonially beheaded with bronze axes.